-Table 17.103.01 below, describes the property development standards, which apply to the specified types of One-Family ADUs.
+Table 17.103.01 below describes the property development standards which apply to the specified types of One-Family ADUs.
 The different types of ADUs are defined in Chapter 17.09.
 The number designations in the "Notes" column refer to the regulations listed at the end of the Table.
 "N/A" designates the standard is not applicable to the specified ADU type.

-Table 17.103.01: Property Development Standards applying to One-Family ADUs
+Table 17.103.01: Property Development Standards applying to One-Family ADUs.

-Types of One-Fami ily ADUs Notes Development One-Family ADU One-Family ADU Standards Junior ADU Category 1 Category 2 Maximum Number 1 per lot 1 per lot 1 Minimum Size (in square feet [sf.]
+Types of One-Family ADUs Development lunior ADII One-Family ADU One-Family ADU Standards Junior ADU Category 1 Category 2 Maximum Number 1 per lot 1 per lot 1 Minimum Size (in square feet [sf.]
 Floor Area Must meet, at a minimum, Efficiency Unit Building Code Standards Must meet, at a minimum, Efficiency Unit Building Code Standards Must meet, at a minimum, Efficiency Unit Building Code Standards 2 Maximum Size 500 sf.
-50% of floor area of primary residence or 850 sf., whichever is greater, but shall not exceed 1,200 sf.
+Conversion of Attached Structures: 50% of floor area of primary residence or 850 sf., whichever is greater, but shall not exceed 1,200 sf.
+Interior Conversion: size is limited by the existing building envelope, but shall not exceed 1,200sf.
 For detached: 850 sf. for studio or 1- bedroom.
 1,000 sf. for 2-bedroom or more For attached: Whichever is greater: (A) 850 sf. for studio or 1- bedroom, and 1,000 sf. for 2-bedroom or more; or (B) 50% of floor area of primary residence, but shall not exceed 1,200 sf.
-3 Expansion for Egress and Ingress Maximum allo owed = 150 sf.
+3 Expansion for Egress and Ingress N/A Maximum allowed = 150 sf.
 N/A 4 Expansion for Small Lots N/A The minimum area necessary to accommodate one (1) ADU with footprint of up to 800 sf. and up to 16 feet high.
 See note.
-N/A 5 Maximum Height N/A Established by the development standards of the underlying zoning district 16 feet; or higher if the proposal complies with all of the development standards of the underlying zoning district 6, 7, 8
+N/A 5